The European Poetry Festival - April 5th to April 12th 2018

 April Monday 9th / European Poetry at The Poetry Society's Poetry Cafe

-April Thursday 12th / Austrian poetry in focus at the Austrian Cultural Forum
+April Thursday 12th / Closing event - Austrian poetry in focus at the Austrian Cultural Forum

 Without question one of Europe's most powerful innovative post-war literary traditions - Austria is producing some of the continents most remarkable poets in the 21st century.
 This event brings this powerful tradition into focus, presenting not only solo performances by visiting poets but also brand new collaborations between the visitors and British poets.
 Featuring Max Hofler, SJ Fowler and more to be announced